whiteblock/hobbits/response-codes.md

 This response code is returned when a lookup or similar function against a node returned empty results.

+## `418` Not a Blockchain

+This response code is returned when the node software refuses to cooperate because it is not actually a blockchain.

 ## `500` Internal Server Error

 This response code is returned when a node experiences some form of internal error that causes it to fail handling the request as expected.